 Whisk the flour, baking powder, nutmeg, and salt together in a large bowl.

-In a separate bowl, whisk the brown butter, sugar, brown sugar, eggs, bourbon, and, vanilla together until combined.
+In a separate bowl, whisk together the melted brown butter, granulated sugar, brown sugar until combined.

 Stir in about half of the flour mixture.
 Then stir in the eggnog and the rest of the flour mixture and mix until fully combined.
 The batter will be thick.